 The catalytic converter in your vehicle is responsible for getting rid of emission gases in a responsible way.
-When it isn’t working as intended, the vehicle could fail an emissions test.
+When it isn’t working as intended, your vehicle could fail an emissions test.

-The only option most times is to replace the catalytic converter.
-How much does a catalytic converter replacement cost and is it worth you keeping the vehicle to repair?
+The only option in most cases is to replace the catalytic converter.
+How much does a catalytic converter replacement cost, and is it worth you keeping the vehicle to repair?

-In this guide, we cover the basics of the catalytic converter and show you what it will cost to repair.
-We also discuss some signs that the catalytic converter needs to be replaced.
+In this guide, I cover the basics of the catalytic converter, and show you what it will cost to repair.
+I also discuss some signs that the catalytic converter needs to be replaced.

 How Much Does a Catalytic Converter Replacement Cost?

-The average catalytic converter replacement cost is between $400 and $2,500, for the parts and labor.
-However, it’s not the labor that costs so much.
-Rather, the catalytic converter will make up most of the cost, mainly because of the expensive materials used in the interior construction of the part.
+The average catalytic converter replacement cost is between $400 and $2,500, including both parts and labor.
+Despite the high cost, it’s not the labor that’s hurting your wallet.
+Rather, the catalytic converter makes up most of the cost, mainly because of the expensive materials used in the interior construction of the part.

 Catalytic converter replacement can be one of the most expensive auto repair tasks.
 Depending on the value of your car, it might not be worth replacing the catalytic converter.